-Previously, I wrote a piece called “Can MSPs really used LinkedIn for lead generation?
+Previously, I wrote a piece called “Can MSPs really use LinkedIn for lead generation?
 Absolutely – and here’s how.”
 It’s something I still feel incredibly strong about, and it’s also a perspective that I think has been reinforced by everything currently going on in the world.

-In an era where in-person meetings and group gatherings are off the table in many places, relying on virtual networking opportunities like LinkedIn is of paramount importance.
+Capitalizing on virtual networking opportunities like LinkedIn is of paramount importance.
 Now, I’d like to go one step further and talk about the starting point for this larger experience you’re about to have – your LinkedIn profile.

 First impressions matter